Killthebug/Bika-Lims-Wiki/Home.md

      Password: password

 The Plone installation can now be tested independently of the Bika build by starting it and adding a Plone site.
-Refer to the Plone site if this build is not succesful.
+Refer to [Plone.org](http://plone.org) if the build fails.

 ## 7. Add Bika LIMS to buildout

-Edit /home/example/zinstance/buildout.cfg and make the changes to the eggs, develop, and instance environment variable sections, and the optional changes to the http-address and effective-user.
+Edit /home/example/zinstance/buildout.cfg and make the changes to the eggs, develop, and instance environment variable sections, and optional changes to the http-address and effective-user.

 ### a.
 Find the eggs section.
 Add "bika.lims" to eggs: